jaredwray/keyv/README.md

 #### .clear()

-Delete all entries f the current namespace.
+Delete all entries in the current namespace.

 Returns `undefined`.